CVX Chevron

 Valuation

-The company's current market valuation reflects trailing P/E of 29.95, forward P/E of 22.85, PEG of 1.51.
-The trailing-to-forward compression is present but not extreme — consistent with a company where earnings are expected to grow at a steady rather than exceptional pace.
-The PEG reads as moderate — investors are paying a fair but not discounted price for the growth embedded in current estimates.
-The current ratio of 1.15 is below average, suggesting some the company may face tighter short-term financial conditions.
+The company's current market valuation reflects trailing P/E of 33.74, forward P/E of 13.29, PEG of 1.27.
+Forward P/E is significantly below trailing, indicating that consensus expects earnings to grow — making the company appear cheaper when viewed on anticipated profits.
+On a PEG basis, the company screens as attractively priced relative to its expected earnings growth.
+The current ratio of 1.09 is below average, suggesting some the company may face tighter short-term financial conditions.
 Across multiples and liquidity, the company is priced in a way that reflects current expectations reasonably well — leaving limited room for error, but also limited near-term downside from valuation compression alone.

 Margins & Cash Generation